-Section 2.
-A SIG office can be declared vacant by the SIG Executive Committee or by the

-SIG Cabinet Director.
+Section 5.
+A SIG office can be declared vacant by the SIG Chair or by the SIG Cabinet Director.
 In the event of a vacancy in a SIG office other than that of the Chair, the SIG Executive Committee shall appoint a member to the office until the next regular election for that office, but an appointee filling a vacancy in the position of Chair-elect shall not become Chair as provided in Article V, Section 2; rather, a Chair shall be elected at the next regular election.
-In the event that the office of Chair, the Chair-elect shall immediately become chair and the position of Chair-Elect shall be appointed by the Executive Committee to complete the Chair-Elect term.
-The position of Chair and Chair-Elect shall be elected at the next regular election.
+If the office of Chair becomes vacant, the Chair-elect shall immediately become chair for the remainder of the vacated term in addition to the term for which they were elected, and the position of Chair-Elect shall be appointed by the Executive Committee to complete the Chair-Elect term.
+The position of Chair-Elect shall be elected at the next regular election.